c-blake/bu/doc/hyperfine.md

    the whole shape of the distribution in which case you generally need many more samples.
 This is not the goal toward which I have seen the tool applied.

 2. Terminal output actually adds noise to measurement.
-Flashing isn't free.
-   This is a bad default.
+Flashy progress bars aren't free.
+This is a bad / noisy default.

 3. Outputs are terminal-friendly BUT hard-to-parse, inducing need for `--export-FOO`.
 Just emitting easy to parse would be better.

-4. Poorly advertised heuristic timeLim leading to 3sec of many 1000s of runs.
+4. Poorly advertised heuristic timeLim leading to 3sec of many 1000s of runs which is often wildly wasteful.

 5. More generally, baked-in time-scale assumptions in both heuristics and number of decimals when for real users these things vary from at least